Königsberg Castle

 Königsberg Castle (Кёнигсбергский замок, Königsberger Schloss) was the seat of the grand masters of the Teutonic Order and of the dukes and kings of Prussia in the city of Königsberg (since 1946 Kaliningrad, Russia).
 The original fortress on the site was built by the Teutonic Knights in the 1250s, then enlarged and rebuilt into a castle over the following centuries.
 The castle was severely damaged during World War II, although its exterior walls remained structurally intact.
-The building survived until 1968, when it was demolished by the Soviet government.
+After the war, the remains of the castle were periodically demolished by the Soviet government, with the last section being destroyed in 1968.
 Königsberg and the surrounding territories of East Prussia had become Kaliningrad Oblast, a part of the Soviet Union, in 1946.

 The House of Soviets was built where the castle had stood, but the building was never completed and remained unused for decades before it was torn down in 2024.

 History

 After conquering the area in 1255, the Teutonic Knights constructed a provisional wooden and earthworks fort.
 By 1257, a new stone Ordensburg castle was being constructed.
 The castle was greatly enlarged and refortified in several stages between the 16th and 18th centuries.

 The fortress, later designated a castle, was the residence of the Grand masters of the Teutonic Order and later for Prussian rulers.
 In 1635, Polish King Władysław IV Vasa resided at the castle during his stay in the city as the suzerain of Ducal Prussia.
 In 1734–1736, it was the place of stay of Polish King Stanisław Leszczyński during the War of the Polish Succession.

 The 1815 Encyclopædia Britannica refers to "the magnificent palace in which is a hall 83.5 m long and 18 m broad without pillars to support it, and a handsome library.
 The Gothic tower of the castle is very high (100 m) and has 284 steps to the top, from where a great distance can be seen".
 The extensive building was enclosed in a large quadrangle and situated almost in the centre of the city.
 The west wing contained the Schloßkirche, or palace church, where Frederick I was crowned in 1701 and William I in 1861.
 The arms emblazoned upon the walls and columns were those of members of the Order of the Black Eagle.
 Above the church was the 83 m long and 18 m high Hall of Muscovites, one of the largest halls in the Central Europe.